nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction [3.15]

-The development and sustenance of the construction industry, which reflects the country’s economic development, depend on state and private investment in infrastructure and projects.
+T he development and sustenance of the construction industry, which reflects the country’s economic development, depend on state and private investment in infrastructure and projects.
 Before the 2022 downfall, the construction industry contributed 7% to the country’s GDP and provided direct and indirect employment to over 1 million individuals.
 Despite the recent crisis, the industry has the potential for significant growth with the right investments and strategies.

 Currently, most of the constructors and advisors in the field are from the private sector, and the construction companies owned by the government show less performance due to interventions and inefficient control.